AlexanderWinters/kknds_wiki/wiki/docs/development.md

 :::info
 Sometimes system services are a little weird on how they run certain environments.
-I recommend creating a shell script and running that as a service instead of directly running nodejs or python or whatever if you can't get it to work.
+I recommend creating a shell script and running that as a service instead of directly running nodeJS or python or whatever if you can't get it to work.
 :::